MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

+- [] - Take a look at the standard XNA XML Content importer.
+Faster load times!
 - [] - Refactoring of the way drawables are loaded from .anim files
 	- [] - Make IGameDrawable Files require to provide a XmlToDrawable static method which allows it to be loaded from an xml file.
 	- [] - Refactoring of the xsd.
 Animations->Drawables. <DrawableInstance><Animation>...</Animation></DrawableInstance> etc..